mkrogemann/sbtg/README.md

 Totally inspired by and originally started as a fork of https://github.com/tommorris/sbt-growltest

-At the time of this writing, the project mentioned above has not been updated in four years and sbtg has now developed into something quite different, so I decided that it cannot be a fork any longer but needs its own project.
+At the time of this writing, the project mentioned above had not been updated in four years and sbtg has now developed into something quite different, so I decided that it cannot be a fork any longer but needs its own project.

-One reason why I chose to use this wrapper instead of using an existing sbt plugin is the fact that the plugin simply does not work for me (OS X 10.9.1, growl 2.1.3, sbt 0.13.1, scala 2.10.3).
+One reason why I chose to build this wrapper rather than using an existing sbt plugin (https://github.com/softprops/sbt-growl-plugin) is the fact that the plugin simply does not work for me (OS X 10.9.1, growl 2.1.3, sbt 0.13.1, scala 2.10.3).

-I may come back to reviewing the sbt plugin in the future, but for now, using Ruby helped me get productive with sbt and growl very quickly.
+I may come back to reviewing the sbt plugin in the future, but for now, using Ruby helped me to get productive with sbt and growl very quickly.
+It also sports a few nice extra features (see below).

 Prerequistes